dxfrontier/cds-ts-dispatcher/README.md

 <summary>Can I stack multiple decorators on the same callback ? </summary>

-Yes, you can stack multiple decorators, if the decorators have the same typed parameters like the other decorators, then you can stack them, otherwise an error will appear at the design time.
+Yes, you can stack multiple decorators.

 `Example 1`